AFishingAddiction/AFishingAddiction.github.io/_maps/aep-fishing-map.md

 ---
 layout: map
 title: AEP Fishing Map
-description: This map of the AEP area highlights ponds, campsites, and some fishing notes.
+excerpt: This map of the AEP area highlights ponds, campsites, and some fishing notes.
 It may also contain some of my recorded catches.
 permalink: /aep-fishing-map/
 map_source: https://www.google.com/maps/d/embed?mid=13pP_fw4Hssk4gAmd3zHfpQmWFrA
 image: